1st federal inmate to die of coronavirus wrote heartbreaking letter to judge

 Jones arrived at the prison in April 2017.
 It would be the last stop in a hardscrabble life that began in Temple, Texas.

 His childhood was marked by tumult.
-Jones was initially raised by his great grandmother but he spent much of his pre-teen years at a group home for children and shuffling between relatives and friends, according to his clemency petition and a government court filing quoting an interview with him.
+Jones was initially raised by a great grandmother, but he spent much of his preteen years at a group home for children and shuffling among relatives and friends, according to his clemency petition and a government court filing quoting an interview with him.
 He was on and off the streets during his teenage years, the clemency petition says.

 His first run-in with the law came when he was 17, court filings say.
-Jones was arrested twice in the span of two months on theft and burglary charges.
+Jones was arrested twice in two months on theft and burglary charges.
 He was charged as an adult and ultimately spent two years in prison.

 He was released on parole in 2000 and eventually settled in an apartment in Temple, a few blocks from the local community college.
 Temple police officers showed up at his home in January 2007 looking for a woman on an outstanding warrant, court records say.